Skip to main content

 Conditions Governing Use

-Some material may be copyrighted or restricted.
-It is the patron's obligation to determine and satisfy copyright or other case restrictions when publishing or otherwise distributing materials found in the collections.
+While the Montgomery County Archives houses an item, it does not necessarily hold the copyright on the item, nor may it be able to determine if the item is still protected under current copyright law.
+It is the user’s obligation to determine and satisfy copyright or other case restrictions when publishing or otherwise distributing materials found in the collections.

 Biographical / Historical

 Mildred Smith graduated from Clarksville High School in 1918 and attended Southwestern Presbyterian University.
 Mildred played on the women's basketball team while in college.
 She eventually found work at the library at Southwestern in Memphis, where she met William "Bill" R. Glenn.
 The pair married on August 4, 1926.
-Their daughter Evelyn was born on September 20, 1927 at her grandparents' Greek Revival mansion, Oak Top, located at 107 Madison Terrace in Clarksville.
-Dr. Frank Runyon attended the delivery.
+Their daughter Evelyn was born on September 20, 1927, at Oak Top.
 Evelyn's parents divorced in 1929 when she was 18 months old.
-The 1930 Census shows Mildred and Evelyn living in the household of C.K. and Eva Smith.
+The 1930 Census shows Mildred and Evelyn living in the household of Mildred’s parents, C.K. and Eva Smith.
 After teaching elementary school for nineteen years, Mildred worked as a bookkeeper at Orgain Building Supply for another twenty-five years.

 From 1938 to 1941, Mildred Smith Glenn and her brother Sory remodeled C.K.
 Smith's house on Hill Crest Avenue.
 A contract and specification of materials and other labor document the alteration of the residence into apartments.
 In her notes, Mildred expressed dissatisfaction with the workmanship and pace of J.H.
 Ellarson & Son, the contractors hired to work on the house.

-Mildred Smith Glenn carried on the correspondence with Annie Rutherford Carnohan (b.
-December 10, 1877, d.
-April 28, 1963) in Texas for at least thirty years.
+Mildred Smith Glenn carried on the correspondence with Annie Rutherford Carnohan (1877-1963) in Texas for at least thirty years.
 Annie's parents were J.D.
-Rutherford (b.
-May 5, 1840, d.
-September 26, 1900) and Virginia Clarke Rutherford (b.
-February 11, 1844, d.
-July 1, 1907).
-Annie married Wilis Judson Carnohan (b.
-1845, d.
-1910) in approximately 1896.
-The couple had one son named Rutherford Judson (b.
-April 5, 1897, d.
-April 5, 1924) born in Longview, Texas.
+Rutherford (1840-1900) and Virginia Clarke Rutherford (1844-1907).
+Annie married Wilis Judson Carnohan (1845-1910) in approximately 1896.
+The couple had one son named Rutherford Judson (1897-1924) born in Longview, Texas.
 It appears that Annie's mother Virginia moved to San Antonio following the death of Annie's father, who was buried in Greenwood Cemetery.
 The 1920 Census lists Annie as a widow in Kingsville, Texas, with both her and Judson working as clerks at the railroad office.
 Judson died on April 5, 1924 at the age of 27 in Beaumont, Texas.
 He was buried at City Cemetery #6 in San Antonio alongside his father Wilis Judson and grandmother Virginia Clarke Rutherford.
 The 1940 Census places Annie living alone in Kingsville and working as a secretary at a doctor's office.
 It is noted that she completed four years of college.
 From 1934 until her death in 1963, Annie corresponded regularly with Mildred Smith Glenn in Clarksville.
 She was also buried in San Antonio's City Cemetery #6.

-Evelyn Glenn (b.
-September 20, 1927, d.
-December 16, 2013), known as Ebbie, attended Clarksville High School.
+Evelyn Glenn (1927-2013), known as Ebbie, attended Clarksville High School.
 Football programs and "Purple and Gold" literary magazines from the 1940's date to Evelyn's time as a student.
-After graduation from Clarksville High School in the mid-1940's, Evelyn attended Austin Peay State University.
+After graduation from Clarksville High School in the mid-1940's, Evelyn attended Austin Peay State College.
 In Evelyn's collection are a 1945-1946 "Farewell and Hail" yearbook and "All-State" newspapers from 1945 to 1947.
 She eventually married Lee "Buddy" O. Hunter and worked as an elementary school teacher with the Clarksville-Montgomery County School System.
 Evelyn and her mother Mildred both completed genealogical research on their family connections.
 Their research is reflected in the papers in this collection.

 Extent